AlexLepauvre/AlexLepauvre/README.md

 # Biography
 I am a doctoral candidate in the research group of neural [Neural Circuits, Consciousness, and Cognition](https://www.aesthetics.mpg.de/forschung/forschungsgruppe-neural-circuits-consciousness-and-cognition.html) at the [Max Planck institute for empirical aesthetics](https://www.aesthetics.mpg.de).

 My research focuses on consciousness neuroscience, trying to unravel the neural mechanisms giving rise to conscious experience.
-To that aim, I am combining theory-driven approaches with neural and psychophysical experimental paradigms to investigate unexplored dimension of conscious experience and the associated neural activation.
+I am combining theory-driven approaches with neural and psychophysical experimental paradigms to investigate unexplored dimension of conscious experience and the associated neural activation.
 I have a strong interest in the temporal dimension of experience in the visual domain.
 I am investigating the temporal dynamics of conscious experience and the underlying neural activation dynamics to test the prediction of theories of consciousness.

 I am also developping novel statistical methods to test theories predictions using bayesian statistics, to enable integration of evidence for various models over experiments, recording modalities and predictions of a particular model.